-- FCS_COP.1/SIG_GEN requires that the TSF shall perform digital signature generation in accordance with RSA-SSA with cryptographic key sizes of 2048 4096 bit that meet the following: [ISO9796-2].
-This is realized within TSF_Crypto and TSF_OS. - FIA_API.1.1/AA requires that the TSF shall provide the Active Authentication Mechanisms according to [ICAODoc] to prove the identity of the TOE.
+- FCS_COP.1/SIG_GEN requires that the TSF shall perform digital signature generation in accordance with RSA with cryptographic key sizes of 1976 2048 bit, or ECDSA with key sizes of 224, 256, 384, 512, or 521 bit and specified elliptic curves.
+This is realized within TSF Crypto and TSF OS. - FIA_API.1.1/AA requires that the TSF shall provide the Active Authentication Mechanisms according to [ICAODoc] to prove the identity of the TOE.
 This is provided by TSF_Crypto (based on SFR FCS_COP.1/SIG_GEN). - FIA_UAU.1.1/PACE requires that the TSF shall allow to establish the communication channel, to carry out the PACE Protocol, to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS, to identify themselves by selection of the authentication key, to carry out the Chip Authentication Protocol, to carry out the Terminal Authentication Protocol, and to carry out the Active Authentication Mechanism on behalf of the user to be performed before the user is authenticated.
 FIA_UAU.1.2 requires that the TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.
 Active Authentication is provided by TSF_Crypto. - FIA_UAU.5.1/PACE requires that the TSF shall provide the PACE Protocol, Passive Authentication, Terminal Authentication, Secure messaging in MAC-ENC mode, Symmetric Authentication Mechanism based on AES, and the Terminal Authentication Protocol to support user authentication.
 FIA_UAU.5.2/PACE requires that the TSF shall authenticate any user's claimed identity according to specified rules.
-TSF_Crypto adds parts of the cryptographic implementation.
+TSF Crypto adds parts of the cryptographic implementation.